nprapps/nprapps.github.com/_posts/2014-09-02-reusable-data-processing.markdown

 [Import script source](https://github.com/nprapps/leso/blob/master/import.sh)

-Our data process starts with a single Excel file and builds a relational database around it.
+The process starts with a single Excel file and builds a relational database around it.
+The Excel file is cleaned and converted into a CSV file and imported into a PostgreSQL database.
+Then additional data is loaded that help categorize and contextualize the primary dataset.

 Here’s the whole workflow:

 * [Convert Excel data to CSV with Python](https://github.com/nprapps/leso/blob/master/clean.py).
   * Parse the date field, which represents dates in two different formats